Alfresco/alfresco-ng2-components/docs/upgrade-guide/upgrade50-60.md

 NodeDeleteDirective: Moved from ADF Core to ADF content services
 NodeFavoriteDirective: Moved from ADF Core to ADF content services
+NodeRestoreDirective: Moved from ADF Core to ADF content services
-NodeRestoreDirective: Moved from ADF Core to ADF content services [TODO ADD HERE the PRs ]
+AppsProcessService: Moved from ADF Core to ADF process services [TODO ADD HERE the PRs ]